 6. It could devastate Arctic ecosystems.

 HFO is toxic to fish, and seabirds and marine mammals that are covered by the oil are at risk of hypothermia or death.
 And this isn’t speculation: In 2003, a tanker ship collided with another vessel in Russia’s White Sea, spilling 54 tons of HFO into prime beluga calving habitat.
 Only 16 percent of the oil was ever recovered, and the area is still 22 times the permissible contamination level set by the Russian government.
 Multiple beluga carcasses were found in the area, and the population has been forced to seek other areas in which to give birth.

 7. It could devastate Arctic communities.

 A spill would be disastrous for the hundreds of indigenous communities depending on ocean life for subsistence, as well as commercial fisheries that, in many areas, serve as the economic foundation.
 In 2004, a cargo vessel lost power and ran aground outside of Dutch Harbor in the Aleutian Islands of Alaska.
 338,000 gallons of fuel was spilled, forcing a portion of the tanner crab season to be canceled.
-Fisherman operating out of the harbor lost an estimated $500,000 in revenue.
+Fishing crews operating out of the harbor lost an estimated $500,000 in revenue.

 But the news isn’t all bleak.
 A coalition of environmental non-profits, in which Pacific Environment is an active partner, is putting pressure on the International Maritime Organization and delegate nations to initiate a phase-out and eventual ban of HFO use in the Arctic.
 To find out more about our work and how you can raise awareness, click here.